-It is important to plan a budget to make sure that you can cover all the costs related to your university life.
+It is important to plan a budget to make sure you can cover all the costs related to your university life.

 Guide for your budget: